corkiejp/corkiejp.github.io/ATProtoViewer/readme.md

     - Sets default values for any remaining empty fields.
 2. The user can:
     - Click "Show This Record Only" to fetch a single record.
-    - Click "Fetch Records" to list all records for the specified repo/collection.
+    - Click "Fetch Records" to list 100 latest records for the specified repo/collection.
     - Edit any form field and re-submit as needed.

 ---